Considering doing the Fiery Furnace hike in Arches? Here’s everything you need to know to do this bucket list trail!

 Is the Fiery Furnace Hike Worth It?

-If it’s not already clear from my gushing review, I absolutely think the chance to hike in the Fiery Furnace is absolutely worth the time, extra cost, and extra effort to get the permits.
+If it’s not already clear from my gushing review, I absolutely think the chance to hike in the Fiery Furnace is worth the time, extra cost, and extra effort to get the permits.

 This truly was one of the best hikes we have ever done, bar none.
 Everyone had so much fun exploring and scrambling and admiring all the absolutely incredible views.
 Our little girls (5, 7, 9, 11) all did great on this hike and had a ton of fun.
 We loved the chance to explore this area that really felt like the “backcountry” in Arches National Park.